Back to Top

 Verify and validate the SPF record for your domain.

-Quickly and accurately validate your SPF record to caution against syntax and other possible errors before you publish it in your DNS.
-Our advanced tool provides a comprehensive analysis of the SPF record by identifying gaps, errors, or misconfigurations that may compromise email authentication.
+With EasyDMARC’s SPF record validator, you can run an SPF syntax check, ensure a passing raw result, and accurately verify your SPF record before publishing to your DNS.
+This advanced tool provides a comprehensive analysis of any SPF record, identifying gaps, errors, or misconfigurations that may compromise your email authentication.

 SPF Record Validator